DBS Checks for schools

 DBS Checks For Supply Teachers

-Supply teachers also need to go through the Enhanced DBS and child barred list check process even though they aren’t permanent staff members.
+Supply teachers also need to go through the Enhanced DBS and child barred list check process even though they are not permanent staff members.
 As they will still be teaching and having contact with children, they are subject to the same rules as permanent staff.

 DBS Check For Volunteers And Contractors